Investigating the Relationship Between Glycemia and Sleep in Adults With Cystic Fibrosis-Related Diabetes

 ArmDescriptionAssigned Intervention

-Overnight HEN group This group will include participants who habitually feed overnight using home enteral nutrition (HEN).
+HEN group This group will include participants who habitually use home enteral nutrition (HEN).

-Daytime HEN Group This group will include participants who habitually feed during the daytime (bolus or cycle) using home enteral nutrition (HEN).
+No HEN Group This group will include participants who do not use home enteral nutrition (HEN).

 More Details